adidiner/colinthecomputer/README.md

     ```
 ## Usage

-The `colin` packages provides the following class:
+The `colin` package provides the following class:

 - `Thought`